How to configure Nikon Z6 wedding photography?

 NIKKOR Z 70-200mm f/2.8

-On the other hand, carry a telephoto (either zoom or prime) lens that is essential for long-distance shots.
+On the other hand, carry a telephoto (either zoom or prime) lens, which is essential for long-distance shots.

-Another item that will come in handy is a durable tripod to capture sharper and steadier shots.
+Another item that will be useful is a durable tripod to capture sharper and steadier shots.

-Also, carry an external flash that is beneficial as pop-up flashes are not good enough.
-The pop-up flashes produce inaccurate harsh lighting.
+Also, carry a beneficial external flash, as pop-up flashes are not good enough.
+The pop-up flashes produce inaccurate, harsh lighting.

 STEP 2.
 Pick the best memory cards for easy storage